Dragoteryx/brainfuck/README.md

 # Brainfuck

 A Brainfuck interpreter written in Rust.\
-I made this to learn the language.
+I originally made this to learn the language, but am now trying to add as many features as possible.

 ```
 USAGE: